-At present, there are 10 schools offering a total of 14 master’s in communication programs in Massachusetts.
-Boston has the highest concentration of schools offering master’s in communication programs, although there are programs throughout the state.
-Across these 14 different programs, students have a choice of specializations ranging from mass communication to health communication and integrated marketing communication.
-All the schools featured on this page are non-profit educational institutions that have been regionally accredited by the New England Association of Schools and Colleges (NEASC).
+At present, there are nine schools offering a total of 16 master’s in communication programs in Massachusetts.
+Boston has the highest concentration of schools offering master’s in communication programs, although there are programs located throughout the state.
+In addition to 10 on-campus programs, there are six online master’s in communication programs offered by schools in Massachusetts.
+Across all of these different programs, students have numerous specializations options including: applied communication, health communication, sports communication, political communication, corporate and organizational communication, marketing communication, and more.

 Campus-Based Master’s in Communication Programs in Massachusetts

-Outside of Boston, schools in Worcester, Fitchburg, Newton, and other cities also have master’s in communication programs with a variety of concentrations.
+Outside of Boston, schools in Worcester and other cities also have master’s in communication programs with a variety of concentrations.
 Clark University’s School of Professional Studies in Worcester offers a Master of Science in Professional Communication with specialization options in Digital Media, Communication Leadership, and Strategic Communication.
 Core courses in this program cover organizational communication, communication theory, professional ethics, communication research methods, and contemporary issues in communication.
 After the core curriculum, students take classes based on their chosen concentration, which can include global communication strategy, marketing communication, social media marketing, new media technologies, organizational behavior and leadership, and business intelligence and analysis.

 Online Master’s in Communication Programs for Residents of Massachusetts

-In Massachusetts, there are currently four schools that offer online options for master’s in communication programs.
+In Massachusetts, there are currently six schools that offer online master’s in communication programs.
 An online program may be a good option for students who do not live near a campus-based program or who cannot commute to campus for weekly lectures and classes.
 This is especially important for students who live in Western Massachusetts (e.g. Pittsfield), in Amherst or Northampton (UMass Amherst only offers doctorate programs in communication), in Lowell or Salem (UMass Lowell does not offer a master’s in communication program), or for students who live in Southeast Massachusetts (e.g. Plymouth or Brockton) who cannot commute to Boston for a campus-based program.

 Students residing in Massachusetts also have the option of applying to out-of-state online master’s in communication programs.
 Prospective students of online programs should note that not all out-of-state schools accept students from Massachusetts.
 Furthermore, some online programs require students to attend one or more on-campus sessions during the program.
 Students are typically responsible for the travel costs associated with attending these events.
 To learn more about online programs, including state restrictions and on-campus visits, please reference our Online Master’s in Communication Programs resource page.

-Master’s in Communication Programs in Massachusetts
+All Master’s in Communication Programs in Massachusetts

 Fitchburg State University(Fitchburg)